Lanna International School

 Lanna International School Thailand (โรงเรียนนานาชาติลานนา, RTGS: Rong Rian Nana Chat Lanna) is a British international school in Chiang Mai, Thailand.

-Lanna was founded in 1993 to serves the Chiang Mai community by providing a high quality British curriculum based education in a non-sectarian, English-medium, international school setting.
-Lanna is licensed by the Thai Ministry of Education and has been fully accredited by the Western Association of Schools and Colleges (WASC) since 2002.
+LANNA was founded in 1993 to provide a British curriculum-based education.
+LANNA is licensed by the Thai Ministry of Education and has been fully accredited by the Western Association of Schools and Colleges (WASC) since 2002.
+LANNA's 800+ students in Pre-Nursery through Year 13 represent over thirty nationalities.

-Year on year Lanna School increase their fees by at least 30 percent.
-Since 2019 the school fee has actually doubled.
+LANNA is a member of the East Asia Regional Council of Overseas Schools (EARCOS).
+In 2005 LANNA also gained the status of becoming a Cambridge University International Examination Centre.
+In addition, LANNA is accredited by the International Students Admissions Test (ISAT), ONESOA, and since 2024, is the only British School in Northern Thailand to hold membership with the Federation of British International Schools in Asia (FOBISIA).

-Lanna is a member of the East Asia Regional Council of Overseas Schools (EARCOS).
-In 2005 Lanna also gained the status of becoming a Cambridge University International Examination Centre.
-Lanna offers its students the opportunity to gain an American High School Certificate, but also British qualifications in the form of Cambridge IGCSEs and Cambridge International AS and A levels.
+LANNA offers its students the opportunity to gain an American High School Certificate, but also British qualifications in the form of Cambridge and/or Edexcel Pearson IGCSEs and Cambridge International AS and A levels.

-Today, Lanna's 610+ students in Pre-Nursery through Year 13 represent over twenty nationalities and more than seventeen languages making it truly international, with students of diverse cultural and linguistic backgrounds.
+LANNA students also take part in extra curricular activities including community service, arts (visual arts, drama, music, school orchestra, school productions, debating), student-led groups, the International Award (akin to Duke of Edinburgh).